Akshita3104/Resumora/README.md

 > "75% of resumes are rejected by ATS before human eyes see them.
 Optimize yours to survive the algorithm." - _HR Tech Report 2024_

-Our solution combines an intuitive resume builder with military-grade ATS analysis to:
+This solution combines an intuitive resume builder with military-grade ATS analysis to:

 - 🛡️ **Prevent automated rejection**
 - 🎯 **Increase interview chances by 3x**